Expert Advice On Improving Your Home

 In Tennessee, HVAC contractors are only required to be licensed if they work on projects valued at $25,000 or more.
 For these jobs, they require a mechanical contractor license from the Department of Commerce and Insurance.

 Many counties will require a Limited Licensed Electrician license to work on jobs involving electrical work, and there may be other local requirements for HVAC contractors.
 Be sure to check with your city or municipal government before signing a contract.
 Also check a company's reviews and complaints on sites such as Google Reviews, Yelp, and the Better Business Bureau (BBB).
-Pick a company with great feedback and good customer testimonials.
+Pick a company with great feedback and stories of satisfied customers.

 Understand Work Details

-Always make sure you understand the details of a planned project.
-For HVAC repairs, your provider should detail which parts need replacement and why.
-Confirm that your technician will clean and test the full system after repairs are finished to ensure that it’s working properly.
-When replacing your HVAC, request that the company explain the new features, brand, model, energy efficiency, and estimated installation time.
-Before signing a contract, be sure you understand how your provider will determine the right system size for your home and what the price will be.
+Always make sure you know what a company’s process looks like.
+When getting HVAC repairs, ask your provider to specify which parts need replacement and why.
+Confirm that your technician will clean and test the system at the end of the job to ensure proper operation.
+For replacement, ask your contractor to explain the new HVAC system features, brand, model, energy efficiency, and estimated installation time.
+Before signing a contract, you should understand how your provider will size the system appropriately for your home and the price you'll pay.

 Compare Warranties